Lab Test

 Clinical Disease

 Most adults and children who are infected with CMV are asymptomatic.
 Symptomatic patients may experience fever, sore throat, fatigue, and lymphadenopathy.
 CMV can persist in the body in a latent form and reactivate at a later date.
 CMV infections in pregnant women, newborns and immunocompromised individuals can pose substantial medical risk.
 In utero infection can cause mental retardation, microencephaly, hearing loss, and developmental delays.
 Immunocompromised individuals can develop serious CMV infections.
-Several serious, often life-threatening syndromes have been associated with CMV infection including: heterophile- negative mononucleosis-like syndrome in young adults, cytomegalic inclusion disease in congenitally infected infants, interstitial pneumonia, retinitis, and febrile illness among organ transplant and other immunocompromised patients, and a post- transfusion syndrome characterized by pneumonitits, hepatitis, and atypical lymphocytosis, especially in premature infants (1).
+Several serious, often life-threatening syndromes have been associated with CMV infection including: heterophile- negative mononucleosis-like syndrome in young adults, cytomegalic inclusion disease in congenitally infected infants, interstitial pneumonia, retinitis, and febrile illness among organ transplant and other immunocompromised patients, and a post- transfusion syndrome characterized by pneumonitis, hepatitis, and atypical lymphocytosis, especially in premature infants (1).

 Epidemiology